Skip to main content

 Park History

-Nima was established as a regional natural park by the Corporación Autónoma Regional del Valle del Cauca (CVC) in response to deforestation pressure on the upper Nima watershed and the growing water security concerns of Palmira municipality.
-The park represents CVC's commitment to integrated watershed management that recognizes forests as critical infrastructure for water supply.
+Nima was established as a Regional Natural Park by the Corporación Autónoma Regional del Valle del Cauca (CVC) through Agreement CD No. 067 of December 14, 2017, in response to deforestation pressure on the upper Nima watershed and growing water security concerns of Palmira municipality.
+[1] The park represents CVC's commitment to integrated watershed management that recognizes forests as critical infrastructure for water supply.
 Conservation programs have included reforestation initiatives to restore degraded areas at lower elevations, silvopastoral systems to reduce cattle impacts in buffer zones, and environmental education programs in communities that depend on the watershed.
 Research programs coordinated with universities in Cali and Palmira have documented the park's biodiversity and hydrological functions.
-The park operates as part of a regional network of protected areas on the western cordillera.

 Major Trails And Attractions

 The Nima park features a trail system developed to allow visitors to experience the cloud forest ecosystems and understand the watershed conservation function of the protected area.
-The primary trail follows the Nima River upstream from the park entrance, passing through cloud forest with abundant birds and orchids.
-Birdwatching is the principal activity for most visitors, with the western Andes endemic bird species being particularly sought-after by specialist naturalists.
-The transition from farmed land at park entry to pristine cloud forest within a short distance provides a compelling illustration of the conservation value of the park.
-Viewpoints along ridges provide vistas across the Cauca Valley to the distant Pacific lowlands on clear days.
-Guided interpretation walks focusing on watershed ecology are offered for educational groups.
+The park contains approximately 272 surface water tributaries (about 96.65 km of drainage), 127 water springs, and three glacial lakes — Pozo Santa Cecilia, Lago del Pato, and Lago Vallebonito — which are notable scenic destinations.
+[1] Birdwatching is the principal activity for most visitors, with Andean endemic species particularly sought after by specialist naturalists.
+Viewpoints along ridges provide vistas across the Cauca Valley on clear days.

 Visitor Facilities And Travel

 Nima is accessible from the city of Palmira in Valle del Cauca, located approximately 25–30 km from the park entrance via paved and dirt roads.
 Palmira is connected to Cali, the departmental capital, by a well-maintained highway approximately 30 km to the north.
 A visitor center and ranger station at the park entrance provides information on trails, regulations, and guided programs.
-Basic restroom facilities are available at the entrance, though no accommodation exists within the park.
-Day visits are the standard format, with the park open to visitors on most days of the week.
-Prior registration with CVC is recommended for visits and required for organized groups.
-The best time to visit is during drier periods in June–August and December–January when cloud cover is often reduced and trail conditions are more favorable.
+Day visits are the standard format; prior registration with CVC is recommended and required for organized groups.
+The best time to visit is during drier periods in June–August and December–January when cloud cover is often reduced.

 Conservation And Sustainability